 Construction on the Rabbitbrush Solar Project is expected to be completed by end of July 2022, and the facility is estimated to begin operation by the end of August 2022.
 Along the way, the project’s construction is expected to generate roughly 300 new union jobs, with additional long-term operations jobs to come after completion.

 According to the company, McCarthy and its partners are working closely with area groups, including the native Tejon Indian Tribe, to ensure respect for the area and its people is maintained throughout the construction process.

 Central Coast Community Energy and Silicon Valley Clean Energy are both California community choice aggregators.
 A recent order requires the state’s load-serving entities, including CCAs, to build at least 11.5 GW of new resources by 2026.

-Just last month, Valley Clean Energy signed a 15-year power purchase agreement for power from the Leeward Renewable Energy-developed Willow Springs 3 facility, also in Kern County.
+Also in October, Valley Clean Energy signed a 15-year power purchase agreement for power from the Leeward Renewable Energy-developed Willow Springs 3 facility, also in Kern County.

 Willow Springs is a 72 MW solar, 36 MW (144 MWh) storage project that is expected to supply enough energy to serve around 27% of VCE’s 125,000 customers.
 Leeward will own and operate the facility.
 Construction is set to begin this December.

 Also slated to begin construction in Kern County this December is Leeward’s Chaparral Solar facility, which is planned to sell its power to Peninsula Clean Energy, a CCA that serves San Mateo County.
 The project is a 102 MW solar, 52 MW (208 MWh) storage facility that is expected to come online by the end of 2023.

 Other notable solar projects in Kern County include the Springbok solar cluster, a group of three projects, all developed by 8minute Solar Energy.
 The three have a combined capacity of 443 MW and were completed in three phases.